Global True Lithuania Encyclopedia of Lithuanian heritage worldwide

 Dayton may be far away from the other Lithuanian cities of the USA yet it has significant and lively Lithuanian heritage.

 The main Lithuanian site in the area is the Holy Cross Lithuanian church.
 It is unique because even though it was built in 1912-1923 as a small and rather international-style church (American architect W. L. Jaeckle), it has been totally remodeled in the 1940s to become one of the most Lithuanian-looking churches in the USA.
-Behind that remodeling stood the inventors of the "modern Lithuanian style" Jonas Mulokas, Adolfas Valeška, and V. K. Jonynas.
+Behind that remodeling stood the inventors of the "modern Lithuanian style" Jonas Mulokas, Adolfas Valeška.
 While the small frame of the church limited their possibilities to create a Lithuanian facade with Baroque-inspired towers, they did what they could, adding a Lithuanian-forms steeple and many pretty stained-glass windows.

 Dayton Holy Cross Lithuanian church